letterpad/letterpad/README.md

 -e PASSWORD='xxxxxxxxxxx' \
 abhisheksaha11/letterpad
 ```

+> **IMPORTANT!!!** -
+> The client uses `apps/client/.env` to connect with the API.
+This file has the CLIENT_TOKEN which you can find by logging into your admin dashboard and navigating to Settings > Keys.
+If you have changed the SECRET_KEY, then you will have to update the CLIENT_ID.

 ### Options:
 Letterpad can be configured using environemt variables.
 The below are all possible options.